 Anyone looking for pipe tobacco for the first time, read the tin descriptions carefully and get an assortment of blends to try.
 If you’re not sure where to start, contact the Pipe Nook and ask for help, they will be more than happy to point you in the right direction and help find the blends you might enjoy.
 For the more experienced pipe smoker you know what you’re looking for, just jump right in.

-Don’t forget to use the Coupon Code BRIARREPORT to get Free Shipping on orders of $80 or more.
+Don’t forget to use the Coupon Code BRIARREPORT10 to get 10% off your order.